-- GENERAL: This ETL listed scoreboard includes the scoreboard cabinet, a horn, mounting hardware, control console, 10 ft. extension cable, and junction box. - DIMENSIONS: MP-374-TK: 32' L x 94.75" H x 6" D? (the top section measures 32' L x 5' H x 6" D, the bottom section measures 32' L x 34.75" H x 6" D - WEIGHT: MP-374-TK: 835 lbs (The top section weighs 325 lbs, the bottom section weighs 510 lbs) - SCOREBOARD CONSTRUCTION: The scoreboard consists of two sections.
+- GENERAL: This ETL listed scoreboard includes the scoreboard cabinet, a horn, mounting hardware, control console, 10 ft. extension cable, and junction box. - DIMENSIONS: MP-378-TK: 32' L x 10' H x 6" D (two sections which measure 32' L x 5' H x 6" D), optional top sponsor panel: 32' L x 33" H x 6" D (two sections which measure 16' L x 33" H x 6" D) - WEIGHT: MP-378-TK: 920 lbs (The top section weighs 500 lbs, the bottom section weighs 420 lbs), optional top sponsor panel: 240 lbs (two sections which weigh 120 lbs each) - SCOREBOARD CONSTRUCTION: The scoreboard consists of two sections.
 The outer frame is made from extruded aluminum.
 Internal structural parts may be extruded aluminum or formed from aluminum sheet.
 The face and back are made from aluminum sheet.
 The face and expanded metal screens are finished with enamel paint.
 Black is the standard color.
-The captions are white exterior grade vinyl. - DISPLAY: The MP-374-TK football scoreboard displays HOME and GUEST scores, BALL ON, and YDS.
+The captions are white exterior grade vinyl. - DISPLAY: The MP-378-TK football scoreboard displays HOME and GUEST scores, BALL ON, and YDS.
 TO GO to 99, TIME to 99 minutes and 59 seconds (99:59), DOWN, QTR, and TIME-OUTS to 4, and Possession indicators.
 The TIME includes a fifth digit that displays 1/10th seconds at all times. - LAMP BANKS: A 4 x 7 matrix of lamps forms each digit.
 The clock digits are 30" tall.
 The HOME and GUEST score, BALL ON, TO GO, DOWN, and QTR digits are 24" tall.
 The TIME OUTS digits are 18" tall.
 Each possession indicator is formed in the shape of a football.
 The scoreboard uses 15 watt 120 VAC frosted medium based appliance lamps (also known as 15A15IF lamps).
 Recessed aluminum reflectors provide a crisp separation between each lamp.
 Expanded metal screens protect the lamps. - POWER REQUIREMENTS: Scoreboard 120 VAC, 45 A, 60 Hz, 5400 watts, (60 A service recommended).
 Control Console - 120 VAC, 0.5 A, 60 Hz - SCOREBOARD ELECTRONICS: 100% solid state fully enclosed within 4 plug in modules. - CONTROL CONSOLE: The control console features a microprocessor, 37 key sealed membrane keypad, a LCD display, an attached 6 foot power cord, and either a lithium cell battery or two super capacitors to retain game information.
 The console housing consists of ABS plastic base and top pieces with a steel back plate. - CONTROL CABLE: The cable has two 22 AWG stranded copper conductors with semi-rigid PVC insulation.
 It also has a braided shield and a foil shield.
 The polyethylene jacket is rated at 300 volts.
 The cable is direct burial rated and measures approximately 1/4" in diameter.
-This item is sold separately from the scoreboard. - JUNCTION BOX AND EXTENSION CABLE: A 4 1⁄4" x 2 1⁄4" x 2" junction box with a 1⁄4" stereo jack mounted on the face plate is attached to the control cable at the point of operation.
+This item is sold separately from the scoreboard. - JUNCTION BOX AND EXTENSION CABLE: A 4 1/4" x 2 1/4" x 2" junction box with a 1/4" stereo jack mounted on the face plate is attached to the control cable at the point of operation.
 A 10 ft. extension cable connects the control console to the junction box. - SCORELINK 300 RF MODEM SYSTEM: This accessory can be used in place of control cable and junction box for this scoreboard without internal modifications to the scoreboard or the control console.
-Refer to the SCORELINK 300 RF MODEM SYSTEM OWNER'S HANDBOOK for more information. - WARRANTY: Five year limited warranty.
+Refer to the SCORELINK 300 RF MODEM SYSTEM OWNER'S HANDBOOK for more information.

+WARRANTY: Five year limited warranty.